bhklab/CoreGx/CoreGxDebug.md

 ```
 - Need to write documentation for the four datasets copied from PharmacoGx
   - This was done to fix error with `data(CCLE)` in `@example` of `CoreSetClass.R`
+- Added man files of datasets from PharmacoGx to man folder of CoreGx
+  - Didn't work
+- Added datasets.R file from PharamcoGx to `R` directory